kushidesign/kushi/README.md

 ```

 ### Parents and ancestors
 Kushi provides a special sugar token in the form of `.%` to achieve further specificity when needed with regards to parents and ancestors of the element that you are styling.
-This is super useful when you want to use styles that might change when, for example, a class is toggled or changed further up in the DOM.
+This is useful when you want to use styles that might change when, for example, a class is toggled or changed further up in the DOM.

 The `.%` token is just stubby syntax for the classname that will be created, and gets stripped out of any CSS that is generated.
 ```Clojure